All the major iOS developer and API changes announced at WWDC19

 Note: Shipping iOS apps on macOS using Project Catalyst requires macOS 10.15.

-There are, inevitably, a handful of tweaks required to make your app work better on the desktop – as I figure out best practice from folks here at WWDC I’ll add links below!
+There are, inevitably, a handful of tweaks required to make your app work better on the desktop – you should add code to detect Catalyst as needed.

 Also, iOS 13 brings us a system-wide dark mode, which has been requested for as many years as I can remember.
 Although most apps pretty much work out of the box, there’s some extra work to do to make sure your artwork looks good on both backgrounds, and if you’ve used custom colors then you should provide light and dark alternatives using the asset catalog Appearances box.